{{flagHref}}

 Berkelium: Element Properties And Uses

-Berkelium, element 97, is a synthetic, radioactive actinide with distinct chemical and physical properties.
-Its use supports nuclear research.
+Berkelium, element 97, is a synthetic, radioactive actinide with distinct chemical and physical traits.
+Its value supports nuclear science research.

 Introduction to the Element